 “All of my siblings competed, and when I started I progressed much quicker than I expected.
 It was fun and I was drawn to it,” she said.

 Whitaker was a part of three different gyms with varying successes at each.
-During her 7th grade year, during which she was a level nine, Whitaker reached the national competition.
-There, she competed against around 100 talented gymnasts and placed 1st in the nation on vault and 4th in the nation all around.
+During her 7th grade year, during which she was a level nine, Whitaker reached her first national competition.
+There, she competed against around 100 other qualifying gymnasts and placed 1st in the nation on vault and 4th in the nation all around.

 Now, as a level 10, Whitaker competes at the highest level of high school gymnastics.
 She attributed her love of the sport to her love of improvement.